abah712/flask_shuffle/README.md

 development environment,
 * [Flask](http://flask.pocoo.org/) - web development framework.

-## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## Authors

-* **Billie Thompson** - *Initial work* - [PurpleBooth](https://github.com/PurpleBooth)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+* *Luciano De Falco Alfano* - Initial work

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments

-* Hat tip to anyone who's code was used
-* Inspiration
-* etc

-use:

-    cd flask_shuffle
-    venv\Scripts\activate
-    set FLASK_DEBUG=true
-    set FLASK_APP=shuffle
-    cd shuffle
-    flask run

-### development

-as flask tutorial indicates

-base environment:

-    cd flask_shuffle
-    virtualenv venv
-    venv\Scripts\activate
-    pip install Flask
-    pip install -r requirements.txt

-it's a package. to install:

-    cd flask_shuffle
-    venv\Scripts\activate
-    pip install --editable .

-### data structure ###

-* foreign term,
-* url to online dictionay, where we'll found (hopefully):
-    * sound,
-    * IPA pronunciation,
-    * explanation,
-* how many times application showed the term

-### available functions

-* add term,
-* change term,
-* delete term,
-* show a term
-    * next term
-    * previous term
-* show randomly a term
-    * term only
-    * all data about last term showed
+Thanks to all developers and contributors of the used language and environments.

+And thanks to everyone has spent some time (his/her life!) to read, or test, this code.